’A Room for London’ by David Kohn and Fiona Banner

 Banner and Kohn are essentially asking their guests to consider their surroundings.
 With London spread out before them in all its dynamic, crane-spiked glory, all that wealth garnered from centuries of trade and the spoils of the Empire, overnighters can lie back and think not just of England but of the many, perhaps disreputable ways the country found glory.

-When the space isn't being lived in, a series of talks and performances will be given in the Room by a roster of invited writers, artists and musicians, including Imogen Heap, Laurie Anderson, Jeremy Deller and David Byrne.
+When the space isn't being lived in, a series of talks and performances will be given in the Room by a roster of invited writers, artists and musicians, including Imogen Heap (opens in new tab), Laurie Anderson (opens in new tab), Jeremy Deller (opens in new tab) and David Byrne (opens in new tab).
 But for the casual visitor, 'A Room for London' will probably remain an enduring mystery.
 For the lucky few who get to step on board, the experience will be unforgettable.